standard-for-public-code/standard-for-public-code/glossary.md

 ## Public code

-Public code is both civic code (like policy or regulation) and computer source code (such as software and algorithms) executed in a public context, by humans or machines.
+Public code is both computer source code (such as software and algorithms) and public policy executed in a public context, by humans or machines.

 Because public code serves the public interest, it should be open, legible, accountable, accessible and sustainable.